Fabulously-Optimized/fabulously-optimized/Resourcepacks/Readme.md

 Fabulously Optimized includes some resource packs for a better experience.
-These resource packs only change very specific resources, they do not change the look of game environment overall.
+These resource packs only change very specific resources, and they are compatible with other resource packs.

 [What do they do?](https://fabulously-optimized.gitbook.io/modpack/readme/changed-options#resource-packs)